Kevin Federline

-Kevin Earl Federline (born March 21, 1978), also known as K-Fed, is an American dancer, actor, and DJ.
-He is known for being the ex husband of singer Britney Spears and the public child custody battle that followed their divorce.
+Kevin Earl Federline (born March 21, 1978), also known as K-Fed and FedEx, is an American dancer, actor, and DJ.
+He is the ex-husband of singer Britney Spears, and fought a public child custody battle following their divorce.
 In 2006, Federline released a debut album, Playing with Fire, which was panned by critics as one of the worst albums ever released.
 He has since made a number of television and film appearances, and also worked as a DJ.
 His memoir, You Thought You Knew was published on October 21, 2025.

 Early life

 Kevin Earl Federline was born on March 21, 1978, in Fresno, California, to parents Mike and Julie (née Story), a car mechanic and former bank teller from Oregon, respectively.
 Federline's parents divorced when he was eight years old; then he moved to Carson City, Nevada, with his mother, but returned to Fresno when he was 11, when he and his brother Chris moved to his father's house.
 In the ninth grade, Federline dropped out of high school (later earning a certificate of General Educational Development), and delivered pizzas for work.